cormullion/Karnak.jl/docs/src/syntax.md

 Usually, if a vector runs out before the vertices and edges have been drawn, some `mod1` magic means the values repeat from the beginning again.

+You can use `drawgraph()` more than once, to build up the graph in layers.
+Remember to use the same layout algorithm.

 ## The BoundingBox